Documentation Index

 - Extract block pulls out vendor, amount, date, line items

-- HIL block flags low-likelihood extractions for human review
+- The extract block’s review gate flags low-likelihood extractions for review

 - Read the verified data from the completed workflow run